rsobrinhoillimitati/tmp/e.htm.md

 Each of the 8,000 lines of the </span><span lang=EN-US style='font-size:11.0pt;
 font-family:"Calibri",sans-serif;mso-bidi-font-family:"Courier New"'>letter_e </span><span
 lang=EN-US style='font-size:11.0pt;font-family:"Calibri",sans-serif;mso-bidi-font-family:
-"Times New Roman"'>file contains 72 e’s and a NEWLINE character that marks the end of the line.
+"Times New Roman"'>file contains 72 eÂ’s and a NEWLINE character that marks the end of the line.
 The file occupies more than half a megabyte of disk storage.<o:p></o:p></span></p>

 <p class=MsoNormal><span lang=EN-US style='font-size:11.0pt;font-family:"Calibri",sans-serif;